-- Expand the current understanding of the status and implications of federal and state payment and delivery systems reform initiatives affecting rural health and rural health care delivery. - Develop a robust understanding of the models of regional consolidation of providers such as Critical Access Hospitals, other small rural hospitals, physician practices, and other services as they align with larger systems and the implications of expanded health systems development for rural populations. - Increase partnerships with other organizations seeking to address rural health issues. - Assess opportunities and develop programs to assist Rural Health Clinics and other rural primary care providers. - Engage elected officials and key staff in advancing rural health.
+- Apply an in-depth understanding of federal and state payment and delivery systems reform initiatives affecting rural health and rural health care delivery to education, outreach, and advocacy activities. - Utilize the robust understanding of the models of regional consolidation of providers as they align with larger systems and the implications of expanded health systems development for rural populations. - Increase partnerships with other organizations seeking to address rural health issues. - Assist Rural Health Clinics and other rural primary care providers in meeting the needs of communities and residents.

-V. Promote continuing education for agricultural producers, rural health care providers, and others
+V. Provide continuing education for agricultural producers, rural health care providers, and advocates

-- Expand the Pennsylvania Rural Health Farm Worker Protection Safety Program to address current and future regulations regarding safe farm practices. - Evaluate options for promoting rural health strategies through on-site presence with farm workers and their families, on issues such as Lyme disease, nutrition, oral health, and other current or emerging health issues. - Expand continuing education programs to meet current and emerging issues. - Develop new opportunities for conducting education and outreach. - Increase partnerships to extend continuing education to new audiences. - Extend the focus on migrant and immigrant farm workers and Anabaptist populations.
+- Expand the Penn State Worker Protection Standard Safety Program to address current and future regulations regarding safe farm practices. - Evaluate options for promoting rural health strategies through on-site presence with farm workers and their families on issues such as nutrition, oral health, health insurance, and other current or emerging health issues. - Expand the focus on immigrant populations, migrant farm workers, and Anabaptist populations. - Expand continuing education programs to meet current and emerging issues and develop new opportunities. - Increase partnerships to extend continuing education to new audiences.